nvtkaszpir/prusa-esp32-node-red-time-lapse/README.md

 # prusa-esp32-node-red-time-lapse

-Taking time lapse videos from Prusa prints using esp32 camera and node-red
+Taking time lapse videos from Prusa prints using esp32 camera and Node-RED.

+Node-RED checks periodically if printer is up and printing.
+If it prints then Node-RED takes picutre via web from esp32 camera, and stores it in local directory.
+After print images can be merged into a .mp4 movie.

 Details: